 Since the Group has many kinds of functional currencies, the information on foreign exchange gains (losses) on monetary items is disclosed by an aggregate amount.
-For the years ended December 31, 2023 and 2022, foreign exchange gains (losses) (including realized and unrealized portions) amounted to \$296,622 thousand and \$3,892,827 thousand, respectively.
+For the year ended December 31, 2024 and 2023, the foreign exchange gains (losses) (including realized and unrealized portions) amounted to \$77,225 thousand and \$296,622 thousand, respectively.